 Even though Ultra Pure has been around since 1997, and is still in business, it gets mixed reviews from its users, which is a big red flag for me!

-It’s not very expensive, coming in at $24.99 for a 2 oz bottle, so if you want to try it for yourself you won’t be too deep in the hole, but I’d rather pay a bit more to go for the market leading brand with consistently good reviews like Quick Fix.
+It’s not very expensive, coming in at $24.99 for a 2 oz bottle, so if you want to try it for yourself you won’t be too deep in the hole, but I’d rather pay a bit more to go for the market leading brand after reading a ton of Quick Fix reviews.

 If you go with Ultra Pure, you just won’t have the same peace of mind as you would if you knew that the fake piss you bought contained the real shit that labs are actually looking for.
 You can click the button below to go to Quick Fix's official reseller, where you can buy all their products at the sale price which expires after the month of April.